WilsonNet/reactnd-project-myreads-starter/README.md

 1. Run `npm start` to start the server and run the project
 1. Access http://http://localhost:3000/

-### Online Version
-Or you can use an online version here https://wilsonnet.github.io/reactnd-project-myreads-starter

 ## What can you do?

 * Select a shelf for each book